Scientists have just come close to a fusion power system that doesn't rely on reactors tokamak based on magnetic fields or on tortuous solutions.

 Laser fusion: the next steps

-It will take some time for the results to become compatible with mass use.
-The research team will have to further refine the process and achieve full ignition.
-There is also a big gap between achieving ignition and making a final nuclear laser fusion power system.
-We need to produce these "blasts" of fusion at a speed close to 10 per second to harvest energy from the resulting neutrons.
+It will take some time before the results become compatible with mass use.
+The research team will need to further refine the process and achieve full ignition.
+There is also a large gap between achieving ignition and realizing a final nuclear laser fusion power system.
+It is necessary to produce these fusion “explosions” at a speed close to 10 per second to harvest energy from the resulting neutrons.

 However, the test shows that nuclear fusion based on this different approach is a much more realistic prospect than initially thought.